dfinity/portal/docs/developer-docs/good-to-know/release-notes/sdk-release-notes.md

 # Developer Release Notes

-The {sdk-long-name} enables developers to develop applications to run on the Internet Computer.
-The Motoko new programming language is bundled with the {sdk-long-name} to provide native support for creating tamper-proof software and open internet services.
+The SDK enables developers to develop applications to run on the Internet Computer.
+The Motoko new programming language is bundled with the SDK to provide native support for creating tamper-proof software and open internet services.

 The SDK provides everything you need to perform the following key tasks: